yanrongmu/Starbucks-Capstone-Project/README.md

 ## Results<a name="results"></a>

 The main findings can be found in conclusion section in the notebook.
-This repo also includes a complete project report.
+This repo also includes a complete project report "Starbucks_Capstone_Report.md".

 ### Licensing, Authors, Acknowledgements, etc.<a name="license"></a>